Jewish Community Foundation of Los Angeles

 Decision Timeline

-Specific decision timelines are not publicly disclosed and vary by program.
+Specific decision timelines are not publicly disclosed and vary by programme.
 Multi-year grants (Cutting Edge, Next Stage, Israel) suggest a comprehensive review process.

 Success Rates

-In 2024, the Foundation awarded $4.3 million to 87 organizations through its competitive grant programs.
-In 2023, the Foundation made 1,172 awards total (including donor-advised fund grants).
+The Foundation has awarded $4.3 million to 87 organisations through its competitive grant programmes.
+The Foundation has made 1,172 total awards (including donor-advised fund grants).
 Specific success rate percentages (applications received vs. awarded) are not publicly disclosed.

 Reapplication Policy